pshultzResearch/pjshultz.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student at the University of Pennsylvania.
+I am a fourth year PhD student at the University of Pennsylvania.
 My research interests include macrofinance, financial intermediation, and monetary policy.
 Prior to graduate school I worked as a Research Associate for the Federal Reserve Bank of San Francisco and as a Financial Analyst for ICONIQ Capital.